-While pointsettias get a bad rap for being poisonous, they are, but mildy so, there are other equally common poisoning hazards in every home.
+While poinsettias get a bad rap for being poisonous, they are, but mildly so, there are other equally common poisoning hazards in every home.
 If you have a fresh tree, make sure your pets cannot drink the water from your tree stand.
 Standing water harbors bacteria that can make Fido or Fluffy seriously ill.

 Another common cause of pet poisoning is the ingestion of foods that are toxic.
 Here is a list of foods your pets should never eat.

 And no matter how much your pup wants to partake in the Christmas ham, stick to dog appropriate food.
 Most human foods are much too high in fat and sodium and can create serious health problems.
 And your dinner guests will appreciate not having to deal with a begging dog at the table.